 You provide satisfactory evidence for your Tutor to cover absences resulting from exceptional circumstances.
-To do this you need an email from home or a signed note from a caregiver and send a Chat on Teams to your year level Tutor before your absence or on the day you return.
+To do this you need an email from home or a signed note from a caregiver and send a formal email to your year level Tutor before your absence or on the day you return.
+Include in your email the following details: course, teacher, assessment, duration of assessment (how long you have had), details of time missed due to absence and any other relevant information.

 If a student is awarded a catch-up, the year level Tutor will contact the student's teacher to confirm the amount of extra time the student will have for the catch-up.
 The Tutor then informs the student.
+At times, the tutor will seek approval of the extension from the teacher as part of the approval process.